jltsiren/gbwtgraph/README.md

 These dependencies should be installed separately (the latest master should always work).
 Because libhandlegraph and SDSL are header-based libraries, having multiple versions of them in the same project may cause issues.
 Hence all submodules of the main project should use the same copies of these libraries.

 All dependencies should be installed before compiling GBWTGraph.
-By default, libhandlegraph installs to the system directories, while GBWT and SDSL install to the user's home directory.
+By default, libhandlegraph installs to system directories, while GBWT and SDSL install to the user's home directory.
+Dependencies not installed in system directories should use the same install prefix as SDSL.

 ## Compiling GBWTGraph

 GBWTGraph uses C++14 and OpenMP.
 At the moment, it compiles with g++ (version 6.1 or newer should be enough) on both Mac and Linux.
 Apple Clang will also work on Mac, but you must install libomp separately from Macports or Homebrew.
+Some algorithms are slower when compiled with Clang, because there is no multithreaded `std::sort`.

 GBWTGraph is frequently tested in the following environments: